 Highlights both skills and work experience and provides a lot of flexibility to organize your information in a way that shows your skills and experience in the best possible way.

-A fourth format, the electronic resume will be read by a computer as opposed to a human.
+A fourth format, the applicant tracking system friendly resume, will be read by a computer as opposed to a human.
 It must be formatted correctly for the computer, and it is crucial to include strategic key words so the document will be found in computer-based searches.

 An outline of the three commonly used formats.
 Learn the basic characteristics of chronological, combination and functional resumes.
 Plus, here's a little more general information about the three most commonly used styles and when to use each one.